oscarrenalias/ios-receipt-scanner/AmazonQ.md

 2. Edit with EnhancedImageEditorView (with zoom capability)
 3. Use ImageCropView for cropping when needed (with zoom capability)
 4. Save or share the processed image
+5. When closing the editor, return to the scanner view with "no document yet" state

 All functionality remains the same, but with a cleaner, more maintainable codebase.